redavis22/ruby-solutions-public/README.md

 in a book.

 **Don't ever bother memorizing anything in this class**.
-You can only learn by practicing cnostantly.
+You can only learn by practicing constantly.
 You'll struggle with some exercises: struggle with them more, or ask for help.

 But when you've done the exercises, **absolutely look at the solutions